hamluk/hamluk/README.md

 ### *And what are you actually good at? 🛠️*

-Turning ideas into working products — usually involving a mix of code, AI, tears and blood. 👨‍💻
+Turning ideas into working products — usually involving a mix of code, AI, blood, sweat and tears. 👨‍💻

 **Languages -**
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)